@@ -3,45 +3,208 @@ title: On Chromebooks

 coding remotely on a Linux machine.

-ChromeOS provides a way, out of the box, to ssh into any computer through its
+ChromeOS provides a way, out of the box, to ssh into any computer through it’ s

 terminal called “crosh”.
 Access crosh by typing Ctrl+Alt+T. But, I actually